HN-5: Variants

-Developed by China based on the Soviet 9K34 Strela-3.
-Although the missile had entered service with the Chinese army in the mid-1980s, it was not until 1990 when it was first publicly revealed in China.
+Developed from HN-5A with technology based on the Soviet 9K34 Strela-3.
+Although the missile had entered service with the Chinese army in the mid-1980s, it was not until 1990 that it was first publicly revealed in China.
 According to many domestic Chinese media sources and some sources outside China, Chinese obtained the Soviet samples via Zaire from UNITA captured 9K34 Strela-3 from Angola governmental forces, the exact the same way China obtained the 9K310 Igla-1 a short time later.
-The missile entered in service with the Pakistani army in January 1990.
+The missile entered service with the Pakistani army in January 1990.